 Here are some useful tools to help improve communication with your clients.

-The award winning CALD Assist is the simple and dynamic way for allied health clinicians to communicate with patients from Culturally and Linguistically Diverse (CALD) backgrounds when an interpreter is not available.
-Featuring phrases commonly used during assessments translated and recorded in 10 common languages, the CALD Assist app facilitates assessments to support development of clinical recommendations.
+The award-winning CALD Assist iPad app is a simple and dynamic way for allied health clinicians to communicate with patients from culturally and linguistically diverse (CALD) backgrounds when an interpreter is not available.
+Featuring phrases commonly used during assessments translated and recorded in 10 common languages, the CALD Assist app facilitates assessments to support the development of clinical recommendations.

-Discover more about the backgrounds of your clients
+Discover more about the background of your clients